 Search for Gators on a Swamp Tour

 A swamp tour is a must do if you’ve more than a couple of day in New Orleans.
 I love to see wildlife in its natural habitat so we booked a swamp tour with Cajun Pride Swamp Tours.

-We picked up our Avis hire car first thing and visited Oak Alley and the Cajan Pride Swamp tour on the day we headed out of the city en-route to Natchez.
+We picked up our hire car first thing and visited Oak Alley and the Cajan Pride Swamp tour on the day we headed out of the city en-route to Natchez.
 You can visit both without a car as tours are available that’ll pick you up and drop you back at your hotel on a day trip from New Orleans.
-This day trip from New Orleans takes in both Oak Alley Plantation and the Cajun Pride Swamp tour
+Check out prices and more details for car hire.

 Getting from Louis Armstrong Airport to New Orleans

 Drive time is around 37 minutes depending on traffic for the 22 km journey to the French Quarter.
 The Airport Shuttle will take longer due to stop offs.

 The airport shuttle to your New Orleans hotel costs around $44 per person round-trip or $24 each way.
 You can reserve a spot on a shuttle online in advance or in person at the baggage claim on arrival.
 If there’s two or more passengers a taxi can be cheaper.

 Taxi rides cost around $38.00 from the airport to the Central Business District or the French Quarter (west of Elysian Fields) for up to two passengers.
 For three or more passengers, the fare will be $16.00 per passenger, plus tip, so a little cheaper than the shuttle.

 You could splash out and book a private transfer from the airport to your hotel

 The best time to visit New Orleans is from February to May.
 The weather’s mild and there are events like Mardi Gras and the annual Jazz Fest on the calendar.